Mann0801/MPCA_Mini_project-/README.md

 | Red (+) | A0 via 10kΩ pull-down to GND |
 | Black (-) | GND |

-**Note:** Use a 10kΩ resistor between A0 and GND for voltage division.

 ### SG90 Servo Motor
 | Wire | Arduino Pin |